-Wi-Fi configuration (iOS user policy)
+Wi-Fi configuration (iOS device policy)

 The Wi-Fi configuration lets you specify settings for connecting to Wi-Fi networks.

 |Connect automatically||Automatically connect when the Wi-Fi network is available.|

 |Hidden network||The Wi-Fi network doesn’t broadcast its SSID.|

 |Turn off private address||Join the network using the device’s hardware MAC address instead of a network-specific address created by iOS. |

 This setting reduces the connection’s privacy.
 Only use it if the device must identify itself using the same MAC address across your networks.

 Note that Network Access Control (NAC) integration with a third-party NAC system doesn’t work for devices that use a private MAC address.
 The NAC system only knows the private address of a device, while Sophos Mobile only knows the hardware address.

 |Security type||The Wi-Fi security method (such as WPA2) and variant (Personal or Enterprise) the device uses.|

 This option is available when you’ve selected a personal security type.